asmuth/clip/doc/collect_via_statsd.md

 separated with `\n` or `\r\n`.

-For example, to insert the values 23, 42 and 5 into the metrics "mymetric-one", "mymetric-two" and "mymetric-three", you would send this UDP packet:
+For example, to insert the values 23, 42 and 5 into the metrics "mymetric-one", "mymetric-two" and "mymetric-three", you could send this UDP packet:

-    mymetric-one:23\r\n
+    mymetric-one:23\n
-    mymetric-two:42\r\n
+    mymetric-two:42\n
-    mymetric-three:5\r\n
+    mymetric-three:5\n